-Right after installation, the plug-in runs in the Automatic mode, which is indicated by a pressed "A" button on the Main toolbar, so many imposition parameters will be calculated automatically.
+Right after installation, the software runs in the Automatic mode, which is indicated by a pressed "A" button on the Main toolbar, so many imposition parameters will be calculated automatically.
 First, it is necessary to decide whether you need a one-sided or a two-sided sheet and choosing the desired option on the Imposition appearance palette.
 Of course, one-sided sheet is usually selected for a single sided printing, but can also be used for the "work and turn" print (when the same design is printed on both sides) or if the resulting imposition is symmetrical and the back side contains the same design as the front one – e.g. for business cards.
 If a two sided sheet is selected two mirrored sheets are created automatically – one for the front and one for the back.

 The next step is to select an Imposition preset that fits your needs from the Imposition presets palette.
 The PDF document from Acrobat will automatically fill positions on your sheet.
 If you cannot find the preset you need it is really easy to select a similar one and then manually adjusting the number of rows and columns.
 Previews can be activated under the work area which results in seeing real pages instead of numbered rectangles at the cost of a slightly slower rendering.

 If you want to fill the whole sheet with a single page, you can use the Page repetition palette and activating the "Fill all positions" option.
-This can only be used for a standard N-UP imposition, not for booklets, or Cut&Stack.
+This can only be used for a standard N-UP imposition, not for booklets, or Cut & Stack.

 These Imposition types (Standard N-UP, Booklet, Cut & Stack, Calendar) are activated by selecting a preset imposition.
 If you do not work with a preset you can select the type you need yourself or change it at any time.